 4. Which is the most famous Christmas ballet of all time?

-6. Which Christmas song’s second verse begins with “The cattle are lowing”?
+6. Which carol’s second verse begins with “The cattle are lowing”?

 7. In 1949, Gene Autry recorded a song about a famous reindeer.
-What is the name of this song?
+What is it?

-8. What song does Lucy ask Schroeder to play on his piano in “A Charlie Brown Christmas”?
+8. What song does Lucy ask Schroeder to play in “A Charlie Brown Christmas”?

 Harder